pynezz/chickenfight-game/README.md

 - Change columns to resize properly when using full screen
 - Make the log display different messages for gaining or losing a crime
 - Make the log display different messages when you work
+- Add custom amount of chickens to buy

 **CREDITS: IDEA BASED OFF OF UNBELIEVABOAT DISCORD BOT - https://discordbots.org/bot/unbelievable CHECK IT OUT, IT'S AWESOME!**